nam-m/CS61BL-Projects/Enigma/README.md

 ### Introduction

 Enigma machine was an important piece of technology in the history of cryptography.
-It was used to encrypt and decrypt secret messages, most notably by Nazi Germany before and during World War II.
+It was used to encrypt and decrypt secret messages, most notably by Germany before and during World War II.

 ### Description